matthewmoto/atmega_a7105/README.md

  2. What their "node ID" is (a value from 1-255 to identify the node on the mesh).
  3. That they have a 16-bit unique ID

-To do this, each node starts broadcasting (at a psuedo random interval), that it wants to join a mesh and that it's node ID is 1 (everybody starts at 1), and it's unique ID is whatever it is.
+To do this, each node starts broadcasting (at a pseudo random interval), that it wants to join a mesh and that it's node ID is 1 (everybody starts at 1), and it's unique ID is whatever it is.
 As these packets go out over the radio, any conflicts (duplicated node ID's ) are seen by the nodes and CONFLICT_NAME packets are sent out as a response.
 The node with the lower unique ID increments their requested node ID and starts the JOIN process over again.

-If a node get's through the multi-second JOIN broadcasts without having CONFLICTS come back, it assumes itself to be "on the mesh."
-It's important to note, that the conflict packets can come at any time and the rules still apply (the lower unique ID always re-joins as a different ID).
+If a node get's through the multi-second JOIN broadcasts without having CONFLICTS come back for their selected node ID, it assumes itself to be "on the mesh with that ID" It's important to note, that the conflict packets can come at any time and the rules still apply (the lower unique ID always re-joins as a different ID).
 It is this property that makes the mesh "self healing" where if two groups of nodes exist that can't talk to each other (two separate meshes) suddenly can communicate (e.g. by moving closer together), they will conflict and re-order themselves to be a single mesh.